Back to Galactic Civilizations.

 - No Ontological Inertia: If the Cycle of Draginol is broken, the future the Contingency came from will stop existing, and they will disappear as well.

-- Self-Fulfilling Prophecy: Their original plan to stop the Cycle of Draginol (turn the other species of the galaxy against the Terrans) led to the Drengin taking over and enslaving most of them, forcing Bradley to go to the pocket universe and retrieve the Bane, the device that destroys the universe in the first place.
+- Self-Fulfilling Prophecy: Their original plan to stop the Cycle of Draginol and his Crusade (sow mistrust on the Grand Coalition to keep the Terrans from becoming too powerful, and destroy every last trace of the Terror Star so that they could not use it for the Crusade) led to the Drengin taking over and enslaving most of the galaxy, forcing Bradley to go to the pocket universe and retrieve the Bane, the device that transformed him into Draginol, and set him on his universe-destroying Crusade in the first place.

 Introduced in Galactic Civilizations III